tsuereth/glog/content/post/2019/04/28_phoenixwright_trilogy.md

 rating = ["Good"]
 +++

 Hold it!
-Has it really been <i>almost fifteen years</i> since {{% game "Phoenix Wright: Ace Attorney" %}}Phoenix Wright: Ace Attorney{{% /game %}} first showed me how fun the law could be?
+Has it really been <i>almost fifteen years</i> since <game:Phoenix Wright: Ace Attorney> first showed me how fun the law could be?

-The {{% game "Phoenix Wright: Ace Attorney Trilogy" %}}Phoenix Wright: Ace Attorney Trilogy{{% /game %}} package presented a surprising, and exciting, opportunity for me to revisit all those fondly-remembered cases from early in Phoenix's career.
-More recent installments like {{% game "Phoenix Wright: Ace Attorney - Spirit of Justice" %}}Spirit of Justice{{% /game %}} have made me wonder, are the original games <i>really</i> as good as I remember?
+The <game:Phoenix Wright: Ace Attorney Trilogy> package presented a surprising, and exciting, opportunity for me to revisit all those fondly-remembered cases from early in Phoenix's career.
+More recent installments like [Spirit of Justice](game:Phoenix Wright: Ace Attorney - Spirit of Justice) have made me wonder, are the original games <i>really</i> as good as I remember?

 So far, the answer is... mostly.
 I remembered there were some frustrating instances of dialog-tree "<a href="https://tvtropes.org/pmwiki/pmwiki.php/Main/PixelHunt">pixel hunting</a>" in Phoenix's early cases, so running into those hurdles again wasn't <i>too</i> disappointing -- but I had forgotten how inconvenient the out-of-court sequences could be to navigate, sometimes taking five or more click-throughs to get to a particular scene.